Miami Ceiling Collapse Attorney

 Sudden ceiling collapses are a real danger for Miami residents.
 Ceiling collapses can happen in any home, residence, or building when the wrong circumstances align.
 If the building didn’t have a strong structure or foundation to begin with, if a property owner failed to maintain the building and fix problems such as leaky pipes, or if no one inspected the support beams for rot in the last decade, the ceiling could eventually collapse.

 You may be in more danger of a ceiling collapse incident if you live in an old or dilapidated building, or if you work in construction.
 Structural collapses in construction can occur due to unsafe scaffolds, poorly trained workers, low-quality materials, and defective products.
-If you suffered injuries in a ceiling collapse on the job, speak to an attorney before accepting a workers’ compensation settlement.
+If you suffered injuries in a ceiling collapse on the job, speak to a Miami workplace injury attorney before accepting a workers’ compensation settlement.

 Who Is Liable?